The following funding categories are available through the Annual Grants Program.

 Please note:

-• Applicants must contribute a minimum of 50% cash contribution of total project costs.
+• Applicants must contribute a minimum of 50% cash contribution of total project amount requested.

-• All projects should be discussed with the grant officer for this category.
+• All projects must be discussed with the Grants Officers for this category.

-• A list of Heritage Items listed on the Schedule of Locally Listed Heritage Items in the Wagga Wagga Local Government Area can be found at www.wagga.nsw.gov.au/building-and-development/heritage
+• More information on Council’s commitment to heritage, along with development and maintenance guidelines and the Schedule of Locally Listed Heritage Items in the Wagga Wagga Local Government Area, can be found at https://wagga.nsw.gov.au/building-and-development/heritage

 • Projects requesting retrospective funding for monies that have already been spent or works completed will not be considered for funding.